paulowe/ml-lambda/README.md

-# Deploying ML-models to AWS lambda
+# Deploying Scikit Learn ML models to AWS lambda

 ### Intro

-In this project you will be using the [Serverless] Framework to deploy a Symptom classifier (trained using Sci-kit learn MLP Classifier)
+In this project you will be using the [Serverless] Framework to deploy a Symptom Classifier (trained using Sci-kit learn MLP Classifier)

 This setup uses AWS Lambda and Api-Gateway behind the scenes.